overturetool/overturetool.github.io/download/examples/VDM++/trayallocationPP/index.md

 ~~~
 -- ===============================================================================================================
 -- AllocatorOneTray in tray allocation for a sortation system
--- By José Antonio Esparza and Kim Bjerge - spring 2010
+-- By Jos� Antonio Esparza and Kim Bjerge - spring 2010
 -- (strategy pattern)
 -- ===============================================================================================================